jmiguelmangas/jmiguelmangas/README.md

 🔭 I’m currently working on my CS50P Final Project

-🌱 I’m currently learning about Git and Github for applying my knowledge on Python on Collaborative and Big Projects
+🌱 I’m currently learning about Git and Github for applying my knowledge of Python on Collaborative and Big Projects

 👯 I’m looking to collaborate on Python Development Projects for Beginners/Intermediate